 In 2010, A Wretched Man, a novel of Paul the apostle, was released.
 In January 2014, Pilgrim Press, the oldest publishing house in America, published my latest book: Queer Clergy: A History of Gay and Lesbian Ministry in American Protestantism.
+A series of short stories based upon my Vietnam experience was originally released as Prowl, but new chapters have been added and re-released as Gonna Stick My Sword in the Golden Sand: A Vietnam Soldier’s Story.
 Through it all, I have blogged here, and hundreds of archived articles are regularly accessed through web searches.

 That’s my recent history.
 Here’s my background.

 I have deep midwestern roots in Scandinavian Lutheranism.
 Raised in Upsala, Minnesota, in the heart of Lake Wobegon country, I participated in many activities in my small K-12 school.
 I truly had a golden childhood.

 In the fall of ’66, I matriculated at Dartmouth College.
 In ’69-70 I served as an Army Ranger in Vietnam, receiving a pair of bronze stars for valor in combat.
 After discharge, I returned to Dartmouth and obtained my BA degree in ’72 with distinction as a history major, summa cum laude during my senior year.